goderich/dissertation/dissertation.md

 ### Plngawan

 Plngawan (萬大泰雅語) is spoken in a single village in Ren'ai Township, Nantou County.
 Historically there were three villages, which were relocated and merged into a single settlement by the Japanese in the first half of the 20th Century.
-The differences between the speech of the historical communities are minimal, and can only be observed in a handful of words [@chen2012, pp. 2-4].
+The differences between the speech of the historical communities are minimal, and can only be observed in a handful of words [J. @chen2012, pp. 2-4].

 Plngawan is an Atayal exclave: it is not bordered by any other Atayal dialect.
 Instead, it is surrounded by Seediq dialects, with whom they have historically maintained good relations, and Bunun, with whom the relationship has historically been one of animosity.
 Due to its close geographic proximity and prolonged contact with Seediq, Plngawan has a number of Seediq loanwords (@sec:borrowings-pl).